avidspartan1/mcp-server-qdrant-rag/README.md

 ### FastMCP Environment Variables

-Since `mcp-server-qdrant` is based on FastMCP, it also supports all the FastMCP environment variables.
+Since `mcp-server-qdrant-rag` is based on FastMCP, it also supports all the FastMCP environment variables.
 The most important ones are listed below:

 | Environment Variable                  | Description                                               | Default Value |